Eugene McCarthy: Kennedy enters the race

 On March 16, Robert F. Kennedy announced that he would run; many Democrats saw Kennedy as a stronger candidate than McCarthy.
 On March 31, Johnson surprised the world by announcing that he would not seek reelection.
 After that, McCarthy won in Wisconsin, where the Kennedy campaign was still getting organized.
 McCarthy also won in Oregon against a well-organized Kennedy effort; it was considered his first official victory over Kennedy.

 McCarthy styled himself as a clean politician, but criticized his opponents.
 Known for his wit, when asked if Michigan Governor George Romney's comment that Romney had been "brainwashed" about the Vietnam War had ended Romney's presidential hopes, McCarthy remarked, "Well... no, not really.
 Anyway, I think in that case a light rinse would have been sufficient."
 He mocked Kennedy and his supporters.
 A major gaffe occurred in Oregon, when McCarthy called Kennedy supporters "less intelligent" than his own and belittled Indiana (which had by then gone for Kennedy) for lacking a poet of the stature of Robert Lowell—a friend of McCarthy's who often traveled with him.
+In May, Kennedy attacked McCarthy's civil rights record.

 Some of those who joined McCarthy's effort early on were Kennedy loyalists.
 Now that Kennedy was in the race, many of them jumped ship, urging McCarthy to drop out and support Kennedy.
 McCarthy resented that Kennedy had let him do the "dirty work" of challenging Johnson and entered the race only when it became apparent that Johnson was vulnerable.
 As a result, while he initially entered the campaign with few illusions of winning, McCarthy now devoted himself to beating Kennedy (and Humphrey, who entered the race after Johnson withdrew) and gaining the nomination.

-Humphrey, long a champion of labor unions and of civil rights, entered the race with the support of the party "establishment", including most members of Congress, mayors, governors and labor union leaders.
-He entered too late to compete in any primaries, but had the support of Johnson and many Democratic insiders.
+Humphrey, long a champion of labor unions and of civil rights, entered the race with the support of the party "establishment", including members of Congress, mayors, governors and labor union leaders.
+He entered too late to compete in any primaries, but had the support of Johnson and Democratic insiders.